adrimarini/Project-4/README.md

 ![](http://i.giphy.com/3o7qDNLF8D2Lqe8GGc.gif)

 ### Concept:
-The idea of this app is a play of couch-surfing.
+The idea of this app is a play off couch-surfing.
 When a user enters the site, they will decide if they want to be a 'Host' or 'Looking to be hosted'.
-If they chose the 'Host' option, then the user would be looking to open their home to a traveler looking for a place to stay.
+If they choose the 'Host' option, then the user would be looking to open their home to a traveler looking for a place to stay.
 As a Host, they have the power to specify how long they want to open their doors to the world for.
 <br>
 If a user chose the 'Looking to be hosted' option, they are most likely a traveler looking for a place to crash for a short amount of time.